makesites/cerberus/readme.md

 ## Handlebars

-A midddleware that tracks down malicious server activity
+A middleware that tracks down malicious server activity

 ## Features